aborroy/acs-transform-cluster/README.md

 >> This configuration increases LibreOffice Transform Service availability and performance, doubling the resources available to perform Office-reated transformation operations

+**Alternative HA Configuration**

+An alternative approach would be to duplicate the whole Transform Engine stack.
+Using a `proxy/load-balance` in front of a number of services including 1 instance of `transform-router`, 1 instance of `transform-core-aio` and 1 instance of `shared-file-store`.

 ## Additional resources